shahanakattil/Sustainability-workshop/Instructions/Lab2:Configure-Microsoft-Sustainability-Manager.md

     ![image](../media/lab01-14.png)

     >**Note:** Latitude and Longitude are not required but are used to display a pin on the Facilities map.
 They can be automatically added by selecting an address from the autocomplete options in Address line 1, or manually entered.

-1. Navigate to **Company profile**, switch to the **Facilities** tab page and select **Add facility**.
+1. Navigate to **Company profile**, switch to the **Facilities** tab page and click on Add facility..

     ![image](../media/lab01-15.png)